 The exact cause of PBC is unknown.
-However, because 95% of patients have specific autoantibodies, it may be due to an autoimmune disorder.
+It appears to be an autoimmune disorder.
 This means the immune system is attacking health tissue.
 It is not known what causes an autoimmune reaction.
 It is likely due to a combination of genetic and environmental factors.

 PBC is more common in women.
-Other factors that may increase your chance of getting PBC include:
+Other factors that may increase your chance of PBC include:

 Symptoms of PBC include: